-Depending on what stage you’re at, the areas of focus are going to vary significantly to other brands.
+Depending on what stage your brand is at, your PR strategy and areas of focus are going to vary significantly.
 Not sure what the current stage of life entails?
-Read on for a personalised ‘focus-checklist’:
+Read on for a personalised ‘focus-checklist’.

 Feeling out of touch entering into the unknown?
 The birth of your brand should be an exciting time!
 With a blank slate there’s endless opportunities in developing brand identity from the ground up.
 Use this time wisely – essentially you may not have the resources to begin large-scale marketing campaigns.
 Think of this period more like ‘speed dating’ yourself, gaining insight into your potential as a competitor within your industry.